CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 NMDA channels mostly allow _calcium_ ions ($Ca^{++}$) to flow into the cell, and the learning effects of this channel are due to the ability of calcium to trigger various postsynaptic chemical reactions as described in [[kinase algorithm]].
 The activation effects are due to positive charges on this ion, which therefore has a net excitatory (depolarizing) effect on the cell.

-[[#plot_nmda:Time run]] shows the other critical feature of the NMDA channel, which is that the _Tau_ time constant parameter (greek $\tau$) is much longer than most other channels, on the order of 100 ms or more.
-This parameter describes the exponential decay constant (of the same form as [[#eq_ampa_g]]) for the NMDA conductance, which like AMPA has a sufficiently fast rise time that it can be ignored.
+[[#plot_nmda:Time run]] shows the other critical feature of the NMDA channel, which is that the $\tau_d$ decay time constant parameter (see [[#eq_ampa_g]]) is much longer than most other channels, on the order of 100 ms or more (like AMPA, NMDA has a sufficiently fast rise time that it can be ignored).
 This relatively long time constant is critical for the activation contributions of the NMDA channel, because it creates a [[stable activation]] pattern over time (see that page for more discussion and a demonstration).

 The equation we use for the voltage-gated conductance is due to [[@JahrStevens90]], and is used in the widely-cited [[@BrunelWang01]] model: